 The provision of ECL are sensitive to changes in estimates.
 The information about the ECL and the Group's trade receivables (excluding those backed by notes) and contract assets are disclosed in Notes 25, 26 and 43.

 3. CRITICAL JUDGEMENTS AND ACCOUNTING ESTIMATES (Continued)

 Key sources of estimation uncertainty (Continued)

-(d) Fair value of investment properties
+(d) Fair value measurements and valuation processes